hltcoe/concrete-java/ingesters/bolt/README.md

 The ingester minimally takes a path to a forum `.xml` document as the last input.
 It can also support any number of `.xml` files afterwards (e.g. via `xargs`).

-## Issues
-Currently a few of the documents are failing ingest.
-Fix coming soon.